-Often provide less precise detections Can generalize poorly in unseen scenes
+Often provide less precise detections Can generalize poorly in unseen scenes keypoint detection ?
+LEARNING

 Deep Network approach

 While for image classification is clear what the predicted class should be (supervised training), for the local feature extraction task there is not a clear definition of what a good keypoint is.